Cheap RV Travel Options for Pro Golfers

 We also had great luck staying at casinos.
 Most states have casinos and they are usually right off the highway.
 Every single casino we passed along our travels had RVers staying in their parking lots.
 We even saw one that had full hookups!

 Overall, plan ahead as much as you can.
 As you go along, you’ll find the right mix of websites and campgrounds to help you travel to tournaments on the cheap.
-As an example, we had signed up for a yearly KOA pass and found that we really didn’t use it.
-For us, it was really a mix of state and city parks and Boondockers Welcome.

 For more about the professional golf life on the road, read My Story: Truck, Trailer and Turning Pro in 2017.